CJohnDesign/op/src/decks/FEN_ADW/slides.md

 <v-click>

 **Exclusions**
-- Non-medically necessary services, experimental treatments, and services by family members
+- Pre-existing conditions for 12 months
-- Dental procedures unless due to accidental injury, elective and cosmetic surgeries unless trauma-related
+- Elective surgeries
-- Injuries from felonies, illegal occupations, war, riots, or terrorism
+- Dental procedures not due to injury

 </v-click>